SalesforceCommerceCloud/pwa-kit/packages/pwa/README.md

 ### Customize URLs

 You can customize how storefront URLs are formatted in `config/default.js`.
-Retail application allows you to configure site alias or locale to be in path or querty parameter.
+The Retail React App allows you to configure site or locale references (ids or aliases) to be in path or a query parameter.
 You can also not have them in URL altogether.

 ```js
 // config/default.js